PhongSeow/ObjScripting/README.md

 This is a .net library and NuGet package that maps Microsoft Scripting Runtime.
 It can be used in different .net frameworks.
 The scrrun.dll required.
 Windows will be installed in advance.
 Using this library, you can easily upgrade VB6 and ASP code to .net platform.
+If the program is running in IIS, the advanced settings need set Enable 32-bit Applications of Application pools is true .

 ## ***Folders and files description***